 With respect to arrangements for the admission of students with disabilities and / or specific learning differences, the University has embraced the spirit and content of the Special Education Needs and Disability Act (SENDA) documentation.
-All programmes in the Department of Computing have a clear and effective strategy for ensuring that access on to programmes is as wide as possible for students with declared disabilities.
+All Computing programmes have a clear and effective strategy for ensuring that access on to programmes is as wide as possible for students with declared disabilities.
 The process is officially initiated by application, although in many cases the discussion / dialogue commences with the first enquiry at visit days, prior to application.